How Long Does It Take to Build Good Credit From Scratch?

 How to Start Building a Good Credit Score

-Unfortunately, the tricky part about building a credit score is actually getting the credit you need to create a credit history for a score.
+Unfortunately, the tricky part about building a credit score is getting the credit you need to create a credit history for a score.
 Fortunately, there are a few ways to start establishing a credit history and a good score.

 Open a Secured Credit Card Account